mattrussi/gitlab-com-runbooks/docs/tutorials/how_to_use_flamegraphs_for_perf_profiling.md

 When profiling with perf, there are a few things to be aware of, and issues you might run into.

-- Off-CPU time: The most common type of profiling will tell you about time spent running on the CPU.
-However, it may also be interesting to understand why a process is being de-scheduled (e.g. blocking syscalls, contention).
+- **Off-CPU time:** The most common type of profiling will tell you about time spent running on the CPU.
+However, it may also be interesting to understand why a process is being de-scheduled (e.g. IO and other blocking syscalls, waiting for a wake-up event, etc.).
 For this purpose you can perform an [off-CPU analysis](http://www.brendangregg.com/offcpuanalysis.html).
-- Incomplete/incorrect stack traces: In order to walk the stack, `perf` needs to have access to the frame pointer.
-However, compilers usually do not include frame pointers by default.
-In order to get complete stacks, you may need to add `CFLAGS=-fno-omit-frame-pointer` to the compilation of the binary you are analyzing.
+- **Incomplete/incorrect stack traces:** To produce a stack trace, `perf` has to "unwind" the stack, finding the address of each stack frame's next instruction.
+To do this stack walk, `perf` by default relies on frame pointers.
+However, for largely historical reasons, compilers often try to use an optimization technique that opportunistically omits frame pointers.
+This can cause `perf` to produce bogus call graphs.
+This kind of breakage is obvious when it occurs.
+As a work-around, you can tell perf to use an alternative method for unwinding stacks (e.g. `--call-graph=dwarf`).
+See the manpage for `perf record` for more details.
+Alternately, if you happen to be able to customize the build procedure for the binary you want to trace, you can explicitly request that the compiler use frame pointers (e.g. add `CFLAGS=-fno-omit-frame-pointer` when the compiling the binary you are analyzing).
+Doing so may fix framepointer-based stack unwind (for perf and other similar profilers).
-- Missing function names: Another thing that `perf` needs is symbols.
-If symbols are stripped as part of the compilation process, such stripping may need to be removed.
+- **Missing function names:** Another thing that `perf` needs is symbols.
+If symbols were stripped from the binary as part of the build procedure, then perf cannot translate addresses into function names.
+Sometimes the build process will produce a separate package containing debug info, including symbols, and installing that supplemental package (e.g. `-dbg` or `-dbgsym` suffix) will provide the missing symbols.
+Alternately, if you control the build procedure for the binary you want to trace, you can disable stripping symbols.
+This is standard practice for most of GitLab's build pipelines, so typically the binaries shipped by GitLab do have all of their debug symbols.
-- Catching or excluding rare outlier events: Because a sampling profiler is probabilistic, it will not catch every single event.
-This means that rare events may not show up in profiles.
-In order to capture such events, you can instead use tracing profiling via kprobes or uprobes.
-These may incur a significant overhead for frequent code paths though.
+- **Catching or excluding rare outlier events:** A sampling profiler will not catch examples of every executed code path.
+Rare events may not show up in profiles.
+If you need to capture rare events involving a certain code path or need to audit every code executed code path that leads to a certain function, you can use `perf` for tracing specific events via kprobes or uprobes.
+Rather than sampling based on a timer, this use-case captures data (e.g. increments a counter or saves a stack trace) every time that instrumented function call occurs.
+This may incur a noticeable overhead for very frequently executed functions, so use this approach with caution.
+If the function you want to trace is called a million times per second, consider if there are other functions that could answer the same question, and if you must use high frequency instrumentation, keep the tracing brief.

 ## Bonus: Custom capture using `perf record`